rse/ducky/README.md

 #### validate(object: Object, spec: String): Boolean

 Validate an arbitrary nested JavaScript object `object` against the specification `spec`.
-The specification `spec` has to be either a `RegExp` object for `String` validation, a validation function of signature `spec(Object): Boolean` or a string following the following grammar (which is a mixture of JSON-like structure and RegExp-like quantifiers):
+The specification `spec` has to be a string following the following grammar (which is a mixture of JSON-like structure and RegExp-like quantifiers):

 LHS          |     | RHS
 ------------ | --- | -----------------------------